kyawsanoo/flutter_getx/README.md

 # flutter_getx

-A Flutter app with getX for it's app state and dependency injection, getX's page route and getX's interaction with api CRUD operations.
+A Flutter app with getX for it's app state and dependency injection, getX's page route and getX's interaction with api CRUD operations using http client GetConnect.

 # api info
 https://dummyjson.com/docs/todos